Boys (Britney Spears song): Chart performance

 The song failed to make much of an impact in the United States, only appearing on the Billboard Bubbling Under Hot 100 chart, where it appeared at number 22.
-"Boys" is so far Spears' least successful single in the U.S. It appeared on the Billboard Pop Songs chart at number 32.
+It appeared on the Billboard Pop Songs chart at number 32.
 In Canada, on the Canadian Singles Chart, the song performed better, reaching number 21.
 "Boys" fared better internationally, appearing in the top 20 in several markets in which it charted.
 On the UK Singles Chart, the song peaked at number seven.
 It also peaked in the top ten of the Irish Singles Chart and both the Belgian Flanders and Wallonia Ultratop charts.
 On the ARIA Singles Chart in Australia, the song spent 12 weeks on the chart, peaking at number 14.
-"Boys" would go on to be certified Gold in Australia by the Australian Recording Industry Association.
+"Boys" was certified gold in Australia by the Australian Recording Industry Association.
 Furthermore, it peaked in the top 20 of the charts in Germany, Austria, Switzerland, Sweden, Finland, and Denmark.

 Music video

-The music video for "Boys" was directed by Dave Meyers, and premiered on June 17, 2002.
-In the video, a man DJ Qualls, tries to get into a castle which is hosting a party being attended by Spears.
-When the security guards refuse to grant him access because he's not on the guest list, he begins to scream for Spears (after shouting that he had Fruity Pebbles with P. Diddy).
+The music video for "Boys" was directed by Dave Meyers, who also directed the music video for Spears' 2000 song "Lucky", and premiered on June 17, 2002.
+In the video, a man (DJ Qualls) tries to get into a castle which is hosting a party being attended by Spears.
+When the security guards refuse to grant him access because he is not on the guest list, he begins to scream for Spears (after shouting that he had Fruity Pebbles with P. Diddy).
 As the music starts, Spears, readying herself for the party in one of the castle's towers, is dancing with a group of women.
 The scene shifts to a castle courtyard, where Spears and a man are sit at opposite ends of a long table.
 Following this, Spears walks around a pool, in which she sees a man (Justin Bruening) swimming.
 As they begin to interact with each other, Pharrell is at the bar with a woman.
 Spears walks over to him and they begin to talk.
 Following this, Spears dances with a group of people, including Mike Myers as Austin Powers.
 Actors Jason Priestley, Justin Bruening and Taye Diggs also make cameo appearances in the video.
-Its choreography was favorably likened to Janet Jackson.
 The video was nominated at the 2003 MTV Video Music Awards for Best Video from a Film, but lost to Eminem's "Lose Yourself."